pfucile/raven/README.md

 * Then the RAVEN can be laucnhed by running ```roslaunch raven raven_launch_file.launch```

 Use the bash script templates available in the scripts folder for your reference.
-To run this script we need to set up another script that handles running commands along different terminals.
+To run this bash script we need to set up another script that handles running commands along different terminals.
 To run the simulation or a script for the real robot, multiple commands have to be executed on multiple terminals in Ubuntu.
 This Bash script helps us to automate this process.
 This file uses a script to automatically send our commands to the designated terminal window.
-Further details can be found in the Prerequisite section.
+More details can be found in [this links](https://askubuntu.com/questions/641683/how-can-i-send-commands-to-specific-terminal-windows).
 In order for this script to work please follow the instructions given below.
-More details can be found in [this links](https://askubuntu.com/questions/641683/how-can-i-send-commands-to-specific-terminal-windows)

 install wmctrl and xdotool:
      ```